Jesiontrop/BeatBox/README.md

 # BeatBox

-A small application that plays sounds by clicking
+A small application for android that plays sounds by clicking

 ![](images/Main%20Menu.png)